 Those plastic eyes and smiles fixed for good.

-“How did they turn them into that?” she asks.
+“How did they turn them into that?” she asked.

-“Magic,” I say, and magic I say now,
+“Magic,” I said, and magic I say now,

 Writing this in the glare of glowering sky.

 But Thomas steps right in.
 “There’s no such thing,”

 He says, with all the urgency of one